ismutable/chirp/README.md

 ### About

-**Chirp** is a delightful chat app that uses your computer's built-in audio to _ultrasonic_ message friends nearby.
+**Chirp** is a delightful chat app that uses your computer's audio to _ultrasonically_ message nearby friends.

 ### Dependencies